 Service and billing questions will continue to be directed to your local utility.
 Utility contact information can be found on your bill.
 Questions regarding CCA ESCO billing portions can be answered by the CCA customer service.
 In most cases, the utility will direct you to contact ESCO for questions about ESCO charges.

-No. The delivery of your electricity is always the responsibility of the utility.
-As a result of energy deregulation in 1999 in New York, utilities are only able to collect revenue from delivering the power to your meter, not from the actual supply.
+No, the delivery of your electricity and natural gas is always the responsibility of the utility.
+As a result of energy deregulation in 1999 in New York, utilities are only able to collect revenue from delivering the power or natural gas to your meter, not from the actual supply.

 Accounts receiving supply from an ESCO are initially excluded from the program.
 Those account holders will not receive an opt-out notice.
 However, consumers who are currently in contract with an ESCO and may want to terminate their contract early, or for those considering switching to an ESCO before a Community Choice Aggregation program is available, should review, at a minimum, the following language in the ESCO offer/contract: